microsoft/vscode-docs/tutorials/functions-extension/deploy-app.md

 Function app creation starts after you choose your Storage account.

 5. Choose Yes when prompted about overwriting existing deployments - there are no deployments in the newly created function app.

-The output panel shows the Azure resources that were created in your subscription.
+The Output panel shows the Azure resources that were created in your subscription.

 > **Tip:** A storage account is not required for HTTP trigger functions, other function triggers (e.g. Storage) do, however, require a storage account.